healthchecks/healthchecks/templates/docs/http_api.md

 :   A new check was automatically created, the request succeeded.

 404 not found
-:   Could not find a project matching the specified ping key.
+:   Could not find a check with the specified ping key and slug combination.

 409 ambiguous slug
 :   Ambiguous, the slug matched multiple checks.